103-09 Ichimoku Cloud Trading Strategy

 Ichimoku Cloud Chart Notes:

-1. When a price pattern enters and breaks through the cloud downwards from above, this is a bearish sign.
+- When a price pattern enters the cloud from below and breaks out up through the cloud, this is a bullish sign.

 This is a weekly chart of the S&P 500 mapped against the Ichimoku Cloud.